-Hi my name is Heather and I am a coupon addict.
+Hi I am a coupon addict.

 There I said it and yes, it is true!
 On most Sunday afternoons you will find me carefully sorting, clipping and organizing coupons into a nifty little coupon book.